DandySabrrish1999/Devops_cicd_proj/Proj_documentation/D5_Creating multiple EC2's_for_each.md

-# Creating multiple Machines and Updating the rules
+# Creation of EC2 instance with multiple Machines and Updating the rules
+# Main code

 ```
 // Decalring the Cloud provider